Medium evolution of a static quark-antiquark pair in the large $N_{c}$ limit: An alternative graphical representation and the classical limit

 \section{An alternative graphical representation and the classical limit}

 In this section, we are going to show that the Wilson loops that appear in our study have some similarities with other Wilson loops that appear in the study of the Color Glass Condensate (see \cite{Blaizot:2016qgz} for a review), the dipole and the quadrupole \cite{Dominguez:2012ad}.
 To see this, we are going to introduce an alternative graphical representation which follows these rules: \begin{itemize} \item Fields on the two branches of the Schwinger-Keldysh contour are represented in different colors.
 Blue for fields on the upper branch of the contour and garnet for the lower one.
 The classical limit is then recovered graphically by ignoring the color difference.
-By classical, we mean that gauge fields have the same value in the two branches of the contour. \item We restrict ourselves to the case $\mathbf{R}=\mathbf{R}'=\mathbf{0}$ but, differently to the previous sections, we allow $\mathbf{r}$ and $\mathbf{r}'$ to be different.
+By \textit{classical}, we mean that gauge fields have the same value in the two branches of the contour. \item We restrict ourselves to the case $\mathbf{R}=\mathbf{R}'=\mathbf{0}$ but, unlike in the previous sections, we allow $\mathbf{r}$ and $\mathbf{r}'$ to be different.
 Since the three coordinates we are taking into account are not necessarily in the same plane, points in which different colors meet represent points in which the Wilson line has a cusp. \item Time always flows from left ($t_0$) to right ($t$).
-The position of the particles is given from the top to the bottom in the following order; first the quark at $\mathbf{R}+\frac{\mathbf{r}}{2}$, next the quark at $\mathbf{R}'+\frac{\mathbf{r}'}{2}$, next the antiquark at $\mathbf{R}'-\frac{\mathbf{r}'}{2}$ and finally at $\mathbf{R}-\frac{\mathbf{r}}{2}$.
-This ordering seems a little bit weird, but it is the one that allows a direct connection with the quadrupole discussed in \cite{Dominguez:2012ad}. \end{itemize}
+The position of the particles is given from top to bottom in the following order: a quark at $\mathbf{R}+\frac{\mathbf{r}}{2}$, a quark at $\mathbf{R}'+\frac{\mathbf{r}'}{2}$, an antiquark at $\mathbf{R}'-\frac{\mathbf{r}'}{2}$ and finally an antiquark at $\mathbf{R}-\frac{\mathbf{r}}{2}$.
+While this ordering may seems unintuitive, it is the one that allows a direct connection with the quadrupole discussed in \cite{Dominguez:2012ad}. \end{itemize}